Canon M50 vs Sony A5100

 It is notable that the M50 has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M50 and the A5100 are recent models that are part of the current product line-up.
-The A5100 replaced the earlier Sony A5000, while the M50 does not have a direct predecessor.
+Both the M50 and the A5100 have been discontinued, but can regularly be found used on ebay.
+The M50 was replaced by the Canon M50 Mark II, while the A5100 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M50 or the Sony A5100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.